curiosity81/T-1000/README.md

 ```
 export HISTCONTROL=ignorespace
 ```
-Make this permanent by adding this line to /home/t1000/.bashrc:
+Make this permanent by adding line from above to /home/t1000/.bashrc:
 ```
 nano /home/t1000/.bashrc
 ```